Bronze living room lamp with ancient embroidery

 Description

-Many styles characterize antique furniture, but a few are particularly prominent.
+Many styles characterize antique furniture, but a few are particularly notable.
 Eclectic furniture refers to the 19th century, especially the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the late 18th to early 19th century.
 Everything was influenced by Napoleon’s reign.
 It imposed a significant resemblance and references to Roman and Greek ornamentation.

 The most important aspect of prestigious antique furniture is originality.
-This is ultimately crucial for buyers, as many counterfeits circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+And this is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
+Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details